By Kai Lani | WAHA Surf Shop

 Choosing Your Board

-- Your skill level and experience
+- Your skill level and how long you have been surfing

-- Typical wave conditions in your area
+- Typical wave conditions at your local break

-- Your body weight and fitness
+- Your body weight and paddle fitness